nikita-kazakov/nikita-kazakov.github.io/_posts/2014-09-03-www-yourname-com-and-four-reasons-why-you-need-it.md

 tags: branding
 ---

-Bottom Line: With a custom domain, you have a better chance of ending up on the first page of search engines instead of your facebook page.
+Bottom Line --- With a custom domain, you have a better chance of ending up on the first page of search engines instead of your facebook page.

 I’m talking about getting your own personal domain name.
 Why?
 The reasons are: control, professionalism, email, and branding.
 You can’t lose, other than the yearly $12 registration fee.